jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-2.md

-+++
+---
+title: "The Cause of the Division of Labour"
+heading: "Chapter 2 of Book 1 of the Wealth of Nations Simplified"
+date: 2020-01-28
+image: "/covers/wn.jpg"
-title=  "The Cause of the Division of Labour" heading=  "Chapter 2 of Book 1 of the Wealth of Nations Simplified" date=  2020-01-28 image=  "/covers/wn.jpg" description=  "The Propensity to Trade, Arising from Reason and Speech, Creates the Division of Labour" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-1c-productivity" linkbtext=  "Chapter 1c" linkf=  "/research/smith/wealth-of-nations/book-1/chapter-3" linkftext=  "Chapter 3" icon=  "/icons/smith.png"
+description: "The Propensity to Trade, Arising from Reason and Speech, Creates the Division of Labour"
-+++
+linkb: /research/smith/wealth-of-nations/book-1/chapter-1c-productivity
+linkbtext: "Chapter 1b"
+linkf: /research/smith/wealth-of-nations/book-1/chapter-3
+linkftext: "Chapter 3"
+icon: "/icons/smith.png"
+---

 ## The Propensity to Trade, Arising from Reason and Speech, Creates the Division of Labour